mpecicUSA/expressIntroChallenges/readme.md

 ### Challenge 3:

-Create a GET route for "/" that returns the index.html file.
+Create a GET route for "/" that returns the index.html file. -- Added some text to confirm

 ### Challenge 4: